juev/awesome-stars/README.md

 - [wader/fq](https://github.com/wader/fq) – jq for binary formats - tool, language and decoders for working with binary and text formats
 - [wailsapp/wails](https://github.com/wailsapp/wails) – Create beautiful applications using Go
 - [werf/kubedog](https://github.com/werf/kubedog) – Library to watch and follow kubernetes resources in CI/CD deploy pipelines
+- [werf/nelm](https://github.com/werf/nelm) – Nelm is a Helm 3 alternative.
+It is a Kubernetes deployment tool that manages Helm Charts and deploys them to Kubernetes.
 - [werf/trdl](https://github.com/werf/trdl) – The universal solution for delivering your software updates securely from a trusted The Update Framework (TUF) repository.
 - [werf/werf](https://github.com/werf/werf) – A solution for implementing efficient and consistent software delivery to Kubernetes facilitating best practices.
 - [whyvl/wireproxy](https://github.com/whyvl/wireproxy) – Wireguard client that exposes itself as a socks5 proxy